axocomm/lambda.codes/resources/pages/about/experience.md

 battery health.
 This was also a nice introduction to Chef through getting the tool deployed to the device host machines.

-The final project was a device lab status dashboard that displayed the layout of devices on the walls, their current health state, and various details on hover gathered from multiple data sources.
+The final project was a device lab status dashboard that displayed the layout of devices in their racks mounted on the walls, their current health state, and various other details gathered from multiple data sources.

 Python, PHP, and Hack were primary languages in use in this position.
 Mercurial was used as source control for most of the repositories I worked on and Phabricator